Arty-chan/Accessible-TwentyTwelve-Child-Theme/Readme.md

 This is a fully accessible version of the twentytwelve WordPress theme.
 At least, that's the goal, so please report any issues.

 ## Requirements
-* TwentyTwelve Theme (version 1.3)
+* TwentyTwelve Theme (version 1.4)
-* WordPress 3.5 or higher recommended (the version TwentyTwelve was released with)
+* WordPress 3.5 or higher recommended (the version TwentyTwelve was originally released with)

-Whenever the parent theme is updated, an issue will be filed to check compatibility.
-If the theme has been updated and I somehow missed that, please feel free to poke me or file the issue.
+If the parent theme has been updated and I somehow missed that, please file an issue.

 ## Changes from the Original TwentyTwelve
 Layout